olsonben/cancer-not-cancer/BackEnd/README.md

 {
     id: 1,
     rating: 0,
-    comment: "I like to comment.",
+    comment: "I like to comment."
-    user: "mar",
 }
 ```